.avif)

 - Simulate before you ship: With Orb Simulations, you can test new pricing strategies against historical data to understand the impact on revenue and usage.
 Model different outcomes, then pick the one that aligns best with your growth strategy.

 - Define your pricing without coding: With tools like the Orb SQL Editor and a visual editor, teams can easily build and refine pricing logic and billable metrics.
-Instead of waiting on engineering to make pricing changes, you finally have the freedom to rapidly iterate on pricing.

 - Built to scale with modern SaaS teams: Orb integrates directly into your financial stack and becomes your billing system of record.
 It supports all major pricing models, ingests all raw usage data, and offers a scalable API that supports high-volume data ingestion.